 - You’ve been directed by Public Health to self-isolate.

-- You have recently traveled outside the province of BC or you have had contact with a confirmed case of Covid-19.
+- You have recently traveled outside the country or you have had contact with a confirmed case of Covid-19.

 If you or anyone in your home is ill, your private training session can be moved to online or we can wait one month from recovery to resume in-person sessions.

 If I am not feeling well or have been in contact with anyone who is sick, I will contact you to reschedule or to do a virtual, online session

 - The number of in-person appointments will be limited during the day in order to minimize points of contact.